cdapio/cdap/cdap-docs/admin-manual/source/5-installation/ambari/am-3-service-wizard.rst

       **Ambari Dashboard:** Assigning Masters

-   It is recommended to install all CDAP services onto an edge node (or the NameNode, for smaller clusters) such as in our example above.
+   It is recommended to install all CDAP services onto an edge node (or the NameNode, for smaller clusters), such as in our example above.
 After selecting the master nodes, click *Next*.

 #.
 Select hosts for the CDAP CLI client.
 This should be installed on every edge node on
-   the cluster, or the same node as CDAP for smaller clusters.
+   the cluster, or the same node as the CDAP services for smaller clusters.

    .. figure:: ../../_images/ambari/ss04-choose-clients.png
       :figwidth: 100%